informalsystems/testnets/README.md

 # Activate your Python virtual environment
 source venv/bin/activate

-# Install dependencies for tmtestnet
+# Install dependencies for tmtestnet (this will install Ansible, amongst other
+# dependencies, into your virtual environment)
 pip install -r requirements.txt
 ```